- What is the market potential for your UL102?

 Swift Fuels supports the nationwide transition to unleaded aviation gasoline.
-By introducing UL94 into the marketplace before the conclusion of PAFI, we are helping airports, pilots, distributors, and local communities to understand the transition requirements and the benefits of eliminating tetraethyl lead from the general aviation marketplace before the elimination of 100LL.
+By introducing UL94 into the marketplace in 2015, we have been helping airports, pilots, distributors, and local communities to understand the transition requirements and the benefits of eliminating tetraethyl lead from the general aviation marketplace before the elimination of 100LL.

 - Can Swift's all-hydrocarbon aviation gasolines be mixed with 100LL?